 Learn the important aspects of SMS deliverability, including how to evaluate it and best practices.

 For SMS, deliverability is defined as whether or not a text message successfully made it to a recipient’s mobile device.
 Regularly reviewing SMS performance is key to maximizing your ROI, maintaining high customer engagement rates, and avoiding carrier filtering.

 Before we jump into deliverability, it’s important to understand SMS consent.
-TCPA laws require you to get explicit consent from subscribers.
+Most countries require you to get explicit consent from subscribers.
 This means that:

 - You must make it clear that providing a phone number means agreeing to receive SMS marketing messages

 - Other forms of consent (like opting into email) do not count as consent for SMS